Phoebe Anna Traquair: Family life

 Phoebe Traquair was born Phoebe Anna Moss on 24 May 1852 in Kilternan, County Dublin.
 Her parents were physician Dr William Moss and Teresa Moss (née Richardson).
 Phoebe was the sixth of their seven children.
 Traquair studied art at the School of Design of the Royal Dublin Society between 1869 and 1872.
 She married the Scottish palaeontologist Ramsay Heatley Traquair on 5 June 1873.
-The couple moved to Colinton Farm in the south-west of Edinburgh in spring 1874.
+The couple moved to Edinburgh in spring 1874.
 Some of her work was palaeontological drawings related to her husband's research on fossil fish, and these drawings are held in the special library collections of National Museums Scotland.
 Their children were Ramsay, Harry and Hilda.

 Phoebe's elder brother was William Richardson Moss, a keen art collector who owned a number of works by Dante Gabriel Rossetti.
 Traquair shared with her brother this love of art, including a particular fascination with the work of Rossetti and that of William Blake, and her style and choice of subject matter remained deeply influenced by Blake and Rossetti's art and poetry throughout her life.

 Royal Hospital for Sick Children

 During 1885 and 1886, Traquair created a series of murals for the Mortuary Chapel of the Royal Hospital for Sick Children, Edinburgh.
 The mural is of Three Maidens (Divine Powers) which is bordered by images within lunettes of writers, artists and critics, such as Edward Burne-Jones, William Bell Scott, Noel Paton and John Ruskin, who was a considerable influence on Traquair.
 This was her first work as a professional artist.
 The mortuary was a small windowless room, formerly a coalhouse, where bodies could be left "reverently and lovingly" prior to burial.
-The work was completed in 1886 and before the building was further developed in 1894, the murals were transferred to a new site and Traquair restored and added them, albeit in a simpler composition, between 1896 and 1898.
+The work was completed in 1886 and before the building was further developed in 1894, the murals were transferred to a new site and Traquair restored and installed them, albeit in a simpler composition, between 1896 and 1898.